pau-amaro-seoane/gaseous-model/README.md

 (2) In Simula_BH_test/ you'll find an example to start a simulation of a star-accreting BH

-(3) In fitxers_descr_binaris/ you'll find scripts to process/ analyse data relative to
+(3) In plot/ you'll find scripts to process/ analyse data relative to
-    ndcode/
+    ndcode/ (check plot/README)

 (4) In kug1_examples/ you'll find "good" kug1.dat examples